Annenberg School of Communication and Journalism, University of Southern California

 Dean’s List, 2004-2008

-West, S.M. (forthcoming).
+West, S.M.
+(2017).
 Data Capitalism: Redefining the Logics of Surveillance and Privacy.
 Business and Society.

 West, S.M.
 (2017).
 Searching for the Public in Internet Governance: An Examination of Infrastructures of Participation at NETmundial, Policy & Internet.